 When choosing between different outdoor kitchen materials, you want to consider which material will be durable, attractive, and will require minimal maintenance.
-Some popular choices for outdoor kitchen cabinets include concrete and stainless steel.
+Some popular choices for outdoor base cabinets and other kitchen cabinets include concrete and stainless steel.
 So, whether you’re looking to add on to your patio, rooftop, backyard deck, or any other outdoor living space, you’ll want to make sure you pick the right material.
 Here we compare the two materials and explain the ways in which stainless steel is the best material for your outdoor living space, as it is durable in virtually every climate.

 Concrete Outdoor Kitchen

 Concrete is a popular material due to its strength and durability.
 It is also an affordable option.
 There is minimal concern about housing an outdoor grill or other hot appliances, as it is fire-resistant.
 It is also customizable to an extent, as you can embed stone or tile into the concrete or paint it any color that you wish.
 In addition, it can be poured into any size or shape mold for versatility in your outdoor space.
 As far as drawbacks, it can be tough to install and usually requires masonry skills.
 It is susceptible to cracking and breaking, and colors will fade over time and through weathering.
 The same thing applies to outdoor concrete countertops.
 The material of a concrete counter or kitchen is also difficult to clean.
 A concrete countertop or outdoor kitchen must be maintained regularly and will sometimes require repairs to keep its appearance.
 If you decide to choose concrete it will require some maintenance.